bcit-ci/CodeIgniter/user_guide_src/source/database/results.rst

 You can have the results returned as an instance of a custom class instead of a stdClass or array, as the ``result()`` and ``result_array()`` methods allow.
 This requires that the class is already loaded into memory.
-The class will have all values returned from the database set on the class as class variables.
-If your class already has those class variables created and ``protected`` then you should provide a ``__set()`` method to allow the class variables to be set.
+The object will have all values returned from the database set as properties.
+If these have been declared and are non-public then you should provide a ``__set()`` method to allow them to be set.

 Example::

 	class User {

 		protected $id;
 		protected $email;
 		protected $username;